Surrogate models for Rock-Fluid Interaction: A Grid-Size-Invariant Approach: Numerical results

-As in the case of the predictor for ROMs, for our single grid-size-invariant NN, we compared the results obtained with UNet and UNet++ architectures, using the same layers presented in Figure~\ref{fig:Pred_UNetvsUNetpp}.
+As in the case of the predictor for ROMs, for our single grid-size-invariant neural network, we compared the results obtained with UNet and UNet++ architectures, using the same layers presented in Figure~\ref{fig:Pred_UNetvsUNetpp}.
 Additionally, we compare the results of traditional training with the rollout training strategy, as explained in Section~\ref{subsecMet-Rollout}, considering $T=8$ timesteps rolled out in the training loop.
+For the results shown in Figure~\ref{fig:GSI_Results_TrainingData}, we used the trained model with UNet and rollout.

-Figure~\ref{fig:Results_GI} presents the results using a Grid-Size-Invariant framework for the autoregressive prediction of 100 timesteps for one training sample, which subsamples were used for training the network, and for one validation sample, which is an unseen case.
+The comparison of the autoregressive prediction of 100 timesteps in the four Grid-Size-Invariant surrogates is in Figure~\ref{fig:Results_GI}, where (a) presents the results for one case with a $256 \times 256$ domain, for which subsamples were used for training the network, and (b) shows the result for one validation case, which is an unseen case (also a $256 \times 256$ domain).
 As shown in the picture, the predictions yield reasonable results for all models, accurately detecting the formation of the main channel and maintaining the porosity field without any changes where the flow has not yet reached.
 Notably, UNet++ outperforms UNet models.
 We also observe improvements in both architectures when using rollout training.
 For the validation simulation presented, the surrogates based on UNet predict a secondary channel forming upward after the autoregressive prediction of many timesteps, whereas the ground truth does not contain this channel.
 This effect was reduced with rollout training and disappeared with UNet++, showing that the complexity added in the architecture improved the results.
 Overall, the models with rollout outperformed the corresponding ones without rollout, and the UNet++ outperformed the UNet.

 To analyse the general results with all the simulations available, we calculated the temporal evolution for the Pearson Correlation Coefficient (PCC) for each simulation (24 simulations were used for training and 8 remained for validation).
 Figure~\ref{fig:PCC_GI} illustrates the temporal evolution of the average PCC per field of each grid-size-invariant model, as shown in the legend.
 For comparison, a UNet++ trained on the entire domain samples, used as a baseline model here, is also presented.
 It is worth noting that the model trained on the whole domain and using a UNet network performed slightly worse than the one with UNet++.
 This demonstrates that UNet++, as a more complex network, requires more samples to achieve significant performance gains over UNet.